Inquisitive bisimulation: Inquisitive modal logic

 \subsection{Inquisitive modal models}

-A Kripke frame can be thought of as a set $W$ of worlds together with a map $\sigma$ that equips each world with a set of worlds $\sigma(w)$ --- the set of worlds that are accessible from $w$ --- i.e., an information state.
+A Kripke frame can be thought of as a set $W$ of worlds together with a map $\sigma$ that equips each world with a set of worlds $\sigma(w)$, i.e., an information state: the set of worlds that are \emph{accessible} from~$w$.

-Similarly, an inquisitive modal frame consists of a set $W$ of worlds together with an \emph{inquisitive assignment}, a map $\Sigma:W\to\wp\wp(W)$ that assigns to each world a corresponding inquisitive state $\Sigma(w)$, i.e., a set of information states closed under subsets.
-An inquisitive modal model is an inquisitive frame equipped with a propositional assignment (a valuation function for propositional atoms).
+Similarly, an inquisitive modal frame consists of a set $W$ of worlds together with an \emph{inquisitive assignment}, a map $\Sigma:W\to\wp\wp(W)$ that assigns to each world a corresponding inquisitive state $\Sigma(w)$, i.e.\ a downward closed set of information states.
+A \emph{model} is a frame enriched by a propositional assignment.